duckietown/book-opmanual-duckiedrone/src/flying/cleanflight-pid-settings.md

 ## Expectation with good parameter settings

-The flight controller (FC) runs high-frequency control loops to make the drone stablilize.
-It utilizes the sensors (e.g. IMU & Gyro) to estimate the states of the drone.
+The Flight Controller (FC) runs high-frequency control loops to stabilize the drone.
+It utilizes the sensors (e.g. IMU & Gyro) to estimate the state of the drone.
 In the **Angle Mode** that we configure the FC to, the following is expected:
 * On the roll / pitch axis:
   * when commands are issued, the FC tries to make the drone reach the commanded roll/pitch as soon as possible, and minimize the fluctuation and stay at the designated angle.
   * When no commands are given, the drone would try to return to a neutral roll and pitch.